Journalist booked for recording video of salt-roti midday meal

 The police have lodged a case against a journalist and a village head representative, accusing them of maligning the Uttar Pradesh government by recording a video of children at a school being served roti and salt as their midday meal last month.
 Hours after the media reported lodging of the FIR, Basic Education Minister Satish Dwivedi said on Monday the action against the journalist for merely exposing corruption and highlighting reality should not have been taken.

 "I will ask the SP (superintendent of police) on what basis the police have acted," Dwivedi said.
-The Samajwadi Party termed the filing of the FIR an attack on "free and fearless journalism", with president Akhilesh Yadav saying everyone should unite for freedom of expression.
+The Samajwadi Party termed the filing of the FIR as an attack on "free and fearless journalism", with president Akhilesh Yadav saying the everyone should unite for the freedom of expression.

 Jaiswal and Pal have been booked under sections 120B (criminal conspiracy), 186 (obstructing public servant in discharging duty), 193 (false evidence) and 420 (cheating) of the Indian Penal Code, a senior police officer said.
 Some unnamed persons are also mentioned in the first information report.
 According to the complaint, Jaiswal and Pal had conspired and deliberately made the video in a well-planned manner and did "despicable work" of maligning the image of the state government.